-The significant number of our shares of Common Stock eligible for future sale may cause the price of our common stock to fall.
+The significant number of our shares of Common Stock eliqible for future sale may cause the price of our common stock to fall.

-We have outstanding 23,222,558 shares of common stock as of December 31, 2001 and all are eligible for sale under Rule 144 or are otherwise freely tradeable, except for 1,460,214 shares, which are awaiting registration.
+We have outstanding 26,562,666 shares of common stock as of December 31, 2002 and all are eligible for sale under Rule 144 or are otherwise freely tradeable, except for 38,251 shares, which are awaiting registration.
 In addition:

-- Our employees and others hold options to buy a total of 2,857,049 shares of common stock.
-The shares of common stock to be issued upon exercise of these options, have been registered, and therefore may be freely sold when issued; - There are outstanding warrants to buy 10,307,745 shares of common stock.
+- Our employees and others hold options to buy a total of 3,668,581 shares of common stock at December 31, 2002.
+The shares of common stock to be issued upon exercise of these options, have been registered, and therefore may be freely sold when issued; - There are outstanding warrants to buy 10,903,684 shares of common stock at December 31, 2002.
 The shares issuable upon exercise of 4,416,814 warrants are registered.
 These shares may be freely sold when issued.
 The holders of warrants covering 400,000 shares have incidental registration rights to have the shares issuable upon the exercise of their warrants registered.
 Once registered, those shares may be freely sold when issued, for so long as the registration statement is effective and current.
-The remaining warrants have no registration rights. - We may issue options to purchase up to an additional 879 shares of common stock under our stock option plans, which also will be fully saleable when issued. - We are authorized to sell up to 212,812 shares of common stock under our Employee Stock Purchase Plan to our full-time employees, nearly all of whom are eligible to participate.

-Besides issuing Medtronic a warrant for 3,000,000 shares of our Common Stock, we have also granted certain contractual rights to Medtronic to purchase (i) an additional 352,113 shares of our Common Stock at a price of \$7.10 per share ("First Purchase")

-Right") and (ii) the right to purchase up to \$7,500,000 of our Common Stock based on the average closing sales price for the five days preceding the commitment to purchase.
+The remaining warrants have no registration rights. - We may issue options to purchase up to an additional 1,103,770 shares of common stock at December 31, 2002 under our stock option plans, which also will be fully saleable when issued. - We are authorized to sell up to 181,046 shares of common stock under our Employee Stock Purchase Plan to our full-time employees, nearly all of whom are eligible to participate. - Besides issuing Medtronic a warrant for 3,000,000 shares of our Common Stock, we have also granted certain contractual rights to Medtronic to purchase (i) an additional 352,113 shares of our Common Stock at a price of \$7.10 per share ("First Purchase Right") and (ii) the right to purchase up to \$7,500,000 of our Common Stock based on the average closing sales price for the five days preceding the commitment to purchase.
 Medtronic's obligations to purchase are subject to certain technology milestones being met, or if not met, being waived by Medtronic and any required regulatory or shareholder approvals.
 Medtronic may require us to register these shares upon the exercise of such purchase rights.
 Once registered, those shares may be freely sold when issued, for so long as the registration statement is effective and current.